-- Read them, then synch them (this gets them all aligned on the same relative 0 the time of the latest file) - Write them out (this clobbers the original), - Set up a cut (which reads from a start to end time with respect to reference time [which we aligned above], not number of samples) and - Read them again (under control of the cut). - (Write out again (if you want to save them, clobbering what was there).
+- Read them, then synch them (this gets them all aligned on the same relative time - which is the time of the file that starts last [all the bs are negative])

+- Write them out (this clobbers the original),

+- Set up a cut (which reads from a start to an end time with respect to the reference time, [which we aligned/seet above], not the start time or number of samples) and

+- Read them again (under control of the cut, now everything in memory is the same size).

+- Write out again (if you want to save them, clobbering what was there).

-(I don't know how to do this "in-place", you need the write and re-read since the SAC commands do not modify the files in memory.)
+(I don't know how to do this "in-place", you need the write and re-read since the SAC commands do not modify, except by writing, files on disk. in memory.)

-'''

-SAC> w over

-SAC> cut 0 8000
+SAC> w over SAC> cut 0 8000

 SAC> r

-'''

-ccm\sumatra\.bhe ccm\sumatra\.bhn ccm\sumatra\.bhz SAC> p1
+ccm_sumatra.bhe ccm_sumatra.bhn ccm_sumatra.bhz SAC> p1